OneCrazyCoder/MMOGamepadOverlay/README.md

     Style = List
     ItemType = Bitmap
     Bitmap = MyImage2: 0, 0, 32, 32
-    SelectedBitap = MyImage2: 32, 0, 32, 32
+    SelectedBitap = MyImage2: 50%, 0, 50%, H

-The coordinates listed for using a portion of a bitmap are in the format of LeftX, TopY, Width, Height. *The bitmap or bitmap region will be scaled as needed to fit into the HUD element's Size or menu's ItemSize dimensions if they do not match.*
+*The bitmap or bitmap region will be scaled as needed to fit into the HUD element's Size or menu's ItemSize dimensions if they do not match.*

 ### Label Icons